Creative-Motion-Development/wp-plugin-clearfy/readme.txt

 5. Assets manager

 == Changelog ==
+= 1.8.9 (06.04.2021) =
+* Fixed: Clearfy was blocking htaccess file overwriting in some cases, now the problem is fixed.

 = 1.8.8 (05.04.2021) =
 * Added: Compatibility with the new version of the premium plugin